Trees and transport for all.

 How do we stop the scheme?

-In 2021 we successfully stopped the scheme through our first legal challenge.
-The government issued a revised proposal in August 2023 so we launched a second legal challenge.
+In 2021 we successfully stopped the scheme through our first crowd funded legal challenge.

-Despite our best efforts, the High Court ruled in favour of the Department for Transport and National Highways, but we refuse to give up.
-We are appealing this decision and urging the new Labour Government to scrap the scheme for good and save much needed money.
+Despite our best efforts and the economic assessment being out of date, the High Court ruled in favour of the Department for Transport and National Highways, but we refuse to give up.

 Follow